Labyrinth (board game): History and related games

 In February 2008, videogame website DS-x2.com reported that dtp entertainment was planning a Nintendo DS version of the board game.
-Three months later, they included screen shots of the game, but ultimately it was never released.
+Three months later, they included screenshots of the game, but ultimately it was never released.

 In 2009-2010, the RIT CS department adopted the game for a freshman-level CS project in the Python programming language.

 In July 2010, LEGO game Harry Potter Hogwarts (number 3862) was released that follows a similar game mechanic.
 Each player must collect one copy of each of four items and return to their start position.
 At the start of each player's turn the player rolls the dice to determine in what way they can change the layout of the board.